Q2 FY16 Revenue of $169.5M; up 5.3% Q/Q and 23.6% Y/Y

 Recent Business Highlights – Consumer

 The following highlights the Company’s financial performance on both a GAAP and supplemental non-GAAP basis.
-The Company is pursuing the divestiture of its high speed data converter business and is in active discussions with potential buyers.
-For financial statement purposes, the high speed data converter business is classified as assets held for sale and is treated as discontinued operations for all periods presented.
+For financial statement purposes, the high speed data converter business is treated as discontinued operations for all periods presented.
 IDT has excluded results from the high speed data converter business from current and historical non-GAAP results.
 The Company provides supplemental information regarding its operating performance on a non-GAAP basis that excludes certain gains, losses and charges which occur relatively infrequently and which management considers to be outside our core operating results.
 Non-GAAP results are not in accordance with GAAP and may not be comparable to non-GAAP information provided by other companies.
 Non-GAAP information should be considered a supplement to, and not a substitute for, financial statements prepared in accordance with GAAP.
 A complete reconciliation of GAAP to non-GAAP results from continuing operations is attached to this press release.

-- GAAP net income from continuing operations for the fiscal second quarter of 2015 was $24.2 million, or $0.16 per diluted share, versus GAAP net income from continuing operations of $17.1 million or $0.11 per diluted share last quarter, and a GAAP net income from continuing operations of $87.4 million or $0.57 per share in the same period one year ago.
-Fiscal second quarter 2015 GAAP results include $1.7 million expense relating to amortization of intangible assets, $5.9 million in stock-based compensation expense, $0.7 million in accelerated depreciation and other restructuring related charges, and $0.8 million benefit in related tax effects.
+- GAAP net income from continuing operations for the fiscal second quarter of 2016 was $42.4 million, or $0.28 per diluted share, versus GAAP net income from continuing operations of $38.7 million or $0.25 per diluted share last quarter, and a GAAP net income from continuing operations of $24.2 million or $0.16 per share in the same period one year ago.
+Fiscal second quarter 2016 GAAP results include $8.6 million in stock-based compensation expense, $1.9 million expense in severance and retention related charges, $0.8 million expense relating to amortization of intangible assets, $0.2 million expense in facility closure costs, and $0.2 million expense in related tax effects.

-- GAAP R&D expense for the fiscal second quarter of 2015 was $30.7 million, compared with GAAP R&D expense of $32.1 million last quarter, and $38.9 million reported in the same period one year ago.
-Non-GAAP R&D expense for the fiscal second quarter of 2015 was $28.2 million, compared with non-GAAP R&D of $28.7 million last quarter, and $31.4 million in the same period one year ago.
+- GAAP R&D expense for the fiscal second quarter of 2016 was $35.3 million, compared with GAAP R&D expense of $33.8 million last quarter, and $30.7 million reported in the same period one year ago.
+Non-GAAP R&D expense for the fiscal second quarter of 2016 was $31.5 million, compared with non-GAAP R&D expense of $29.7 million last quarter, and $28.2 million in the same period one year ago.